 They convert green waste into ethanol and other types of clean energy while also reducing planned production for fuel.

-In terms of sustainability, not only is this company using waste for fuel, but it is also avoiding using farmland and food sources as a fuel alternative.
+In terms of sustainability, not only is this company using waste for fuel, but it is also avoiding using farmland and food sources as a fuel alternatives.
 This works to help lower emissions, reduce waste, and create renewable energy efficiently.

 This is one of only four companies that has been awarded government funding to create factories that produce cellulosic ethanol on a commercial scale.